trustfractal/did_registry_demo/README.md

 ### KYC levels, residency, and citizenship

-After you get the user's personal id, you can them check their presence on the Registry's lists with `isUserInList`, which enables you to effectively check their KYC status, residency, and citizenship.
+After you get the user's personal id, you can then check their presence on the Registry's lists with `isUserInList`, which enables you to effectively check their KYC status, residency, and citizenship.

 Here are a few examples: